denten-books/plain-text/1-metaphor.md

 [@kittler_there_1995].
 The full extent of the simulated figure must be made available for interpretation.
 What happens in the metaphorical transference between the book as a work of art and the apparatus simulating the book?
-Estrangement, the exegesis of the metaphor, reveals mechanisms of governance shaping mental experience.
-It apprehends the revealed mechanics of computational reading.
-Materialist poetics subsequently allow one to consent, or, conversely, to resist elements of imposed structure.
+Estrangement, the exegesis of the metaphor, can help reveal the mechanisms of governance in the structural transference between one medium to another.
+Materialist poetics can subsequently allow one to consent, or, conversely, to resist elements of imposed structure.

 ### 1.3 Death and Incongruence